The Ashwagandha Extraordinary: Stress Mitigating, Anti-Anxiety, Herbal Solution

-Ashwagandha is an herb derived from the roots of Withania Somnifera, a plant belonging to Solanaceae family.
+Ashwagandha is an herb derived from the roots of Withania Somnifera, a plant belonging to the Solanaceae family.
 It is also commonly called Indian Ginseng or the winter cherry.
 The word Somnifera means sleep-promoting and is of Latin origin.
-While the name Ashwagandha is a combination of Ashva, signifying horse and Gandha meaning smell.
-Thus, in Sanskrit language, Ashwagandha implies the odor of a horse, owing to the aroma that the roots originate.
+While the name Ashwagandha is a combination of Ashva, signifying horse, and Gandha meaning smell.
+Thus, in the Sanskrit language, Ashwagandha implies the odor of a horse, owing to the aroma that the roots originate.

 How Does Ashwagandha Act?

 The herb owes its effectiveness and health benefits to its active components, withanolides (withaferin A, Sitoindoside IX, and X), lactones, and acyl steryl glycosides.
 In addition, Ashwagandha contains a considerable quantity of iron and alkaloids.
-Withanolides (primarily withaferin A and withanilide D) have been the most extensively researched, and exerts a positive effect on the immune system, glucose metabolism, nervous system, sleep, as well as hormonal balance.
+Withanolides (primarily withaferin A and withanolide D) have been the most extensively researched and exerts a positive effect on the immune system, glucose metabolism, nervous system, sleep, as well as hormonal balance.

 With that in mind, let us jot down all the benefits.

 This traditional herb has been well-identified for its potential to support memory, mental power and even has an effect on neurological disorders such as Alzheimer’s and Parkinson’s.
 Today, modern science has found that definitely, Ashwagandha has got the potential to increase spatial and visual memory.

 Ashwagandha has also illustrated considerable improvement in immediate and general memory, continual attention, executive function, as well as the speed of processing information.